 This draft does not lock a job description

-This draft grants requests permission for the Personnel Committee to seek possible candidates.

 This draft reflects an earlier Vision Team conversation about Care and Nurture as well as discussions with Pastor Helen De Leon, Bill Lopez, Al Strahan, James Kinzler, & John Grady.

+This draft also includes discussions on 6/3/2021 with Pat, Bill, Al, Judy, Keith and Lynn

 This draft contains a focus on the development of caring ministry, which focuses on a program that includes the grandparents, parents, adults, children, youth, and all church members in ministry together.